Categories |

 Taming The Mess

-From building strong fingers to building effective social skills, messy play has lots of developmental benefits.
+Worries about taming the mess keep many early learning professionals and parents from embracing messy play, and that’s a shame.
+Messy play has many developmental benefits, from building strong fingers to building effective social skills.
 Do you shy away from offering such play because you’re distracted by The Mess?
-You’re not alone, The Mess is a monster that’s often made much bigger and scarier in people’s heads than it is in real life.
+You’re not alone; The Mess is a monster often made much bigger and scarier in people’s heads than in real life.
 Here are some simple tips for Taming The Mess so you can be more supportive of this valuable type of play:

 Manage Your Mindset

-Bring a calm, focused, and fun mindset to messy play.
+Bring a calm, focused, and open mindset to taming The Mess.
 Kids are exceptionally adept at reading their adult caregiver’s emotional state.
-They’ll pick up on any stress or anxiety you’re walking around with–even if you think you’re really good at hiding it.
+They’ll pick up on any stress or anxiety you’re walking around with—even if you think you’re really good at hiding it.
 Your emotional state can be a distraction for kids and feed their own fears or anxieties.
-On the other hand, being tuned-in sets the stage for success.
+On the other hand, being tuned in sets the stage for success.

 Prepare To Clean